jpmorganchase/salt-ds/README.md

 # Accessibility

-The UI toolkit is a complete, high-quality, and fully-conformant solution for building great, accessible experiences for your users.
+The UI toolkit is a high-quality, WCAG 2.1 compliant solution for building great, accessible experiences for your users.

 ## Screen reader support & compatibility